mwermert/Tetris_Engine/README.md

 ## Getting Started

-Tetris_Engine is built to run using Python 3.7.2, but should work on any machine with Python 3 or higher.
+Tetris_Engine is built to run using Python 3.7.2, but it should work on any machine with Python 3 or higher.
 Simply clone this repository to get a copy of the souce files.
 You can clone this project by running one of the following commands in the Linux console:

 HTTPS: `git clone https://github.com/mwermert/Tetris_Engine.git`